gx9702/UA-TypeRepository/Core/Part14/DataTypes/EnumDescription/readme.md

 <!-- datatype -->
 ## EnumDescription
+This Structure DataType provides the concrete DataTypeDescription for Enumeration DataTypes.
+It is a subtype of the DataTypeDescription DataType.
+The EnumDescription is formally defined in Table A.7.
 <!-- end of description -->
 The fields of the EnumDescription DataType are defined in the following table: